-If you are someone with a sensitive stomach or simply want to avoid some of the worst options, here's a list of 5 foods you should never eat on a cruise.
+If you have a sensitive stomach or simply want to avoid some of the worst options, here's a list of 5 foods you should never eat on a cruise.

 Communal condiments

-In the buffet, you'll see a whole station of communal condiments, and while it's suggested that everyone wash their hands before entering the buffet, it's unlikely that absolutely everyone scrubbed with soap and water before filling their plates with food.
+In the buffet, you'll see a whole station of communal condiments.
+While it's suggested that everyone wash their hands before entering the buffet, it's unlikely that absolutely everyone scrubbed with soap and water before filling their plates with food.
 Personally, I like to wash my hands before entering the buffet and after grabbing my food.

 Additionally, condiments are supposed to be refrigerated after they're opened.
 On cruise ships, however, they're often left out for hours.
-I've even seen condiment stations outdoors before, like at Big Chicken on Carnival Celebration.
+I've even seen condiment stations outdoors, like at Big Chicken and Guy's Burger Joint on Carnival Celebration.
 Since their temperature isn't being controlled, the chances of pathogenic bacteria growing is increased.
 You do not want to get food poisoning while on vacation!

-For those reasons, you will want to think twice before pumping ketchup on your burger and then grabbing it with your hands.
+For those reasons, you will want to think twice before pumping ketchup or mayonnaise on your burger.

 Read more: 20 rules of cruise ship etiquette no one ever tells you (but should)

 Staying hydrated on your cruise is important.
-Otherwise, you might find yourself with a pulsing headache in the middle of an activity.
+Otherwise, you might develop a pulsing headache in the middle of an activity.

 All cruise lines include water in your base fare.
 While you may not be able to stock up on plastic bottles without paying extra, you can always bring a refillable water bottle to keep in your cabin's mini-fridge.

 While ashore, you should also avoid the local water.
 Many destinations, such as Mexico and the Dominican Republic, do not have clean drinking water.
-The distribution system may allow the water to become contaminated (i.e., contain bacteria and parasites) while en route to the tap.
+The distribution system may contribute to the water becoming contaminated (i.e., containing bacteria and parasites) while en route to the tap.

 Drinking contaminated water is one way to quickly ruin your trip, as it's likely that you'll have to remain close to the bathroom for some time, meaning you won't be able to enjoy the ship's onboard amenities and might even miss an entire day ashore!